MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ### Unified Write Filter overview

-[Unified Write Filter (UWF)](/windows-hardware/customize/enterprise/unified-write-filter) is a Windows 10 device lockdown feature that helps to protect your device's configuration by intercepting and redirecting any writes to the drive (app installations, settings changes, saved data) to a virtual overlay.
-This overlay can be deleted by rebooting or, in certain configurations, the overlay can be retained until the Unified Write Filter is disabled.
+[Unified Write Filter (UWF)](/windows-hardware/customize/enterprise/unified-write-filter) helps to protect your device's configuration by intercepting and redirecting any writes to the drive (app installations, settings changes, saved data) in a virtual overlay.
+This overlay is automatically deleted by rebooting unless configured to be retained until the Unified Write Filter is disabled.

 ### Enable the UWF